Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: ISW map recovery

-As already mentioned, the structure of the error maps given in the right columns of Figs.~\ref{fig:lcb_nvss_kappa}, \ref{fig:lcb_wise_sdss} and \ref{fig:lcb_all} reflects the different sky coverages of the considered surveys, showing the contribution of each data set to the final ISW reconstruction.
-This can be further explored by comparing these different structures with Fig.~\ref{fig:mask_regions}, which shows the intersection regions defined by the CMB and surveys masks.
-Each colour corresponds to a region where the intersection of a different sets of masks occurs, being the dark blue area observed by all data sets whereas the dark red region gives those pixels which are not observed by any of the data sets.
+As already mentioned, the structure of the error maps given in the right columns of Figs.~\ref{fig:lcb_nvss_kappa}, \ref{fig:lcb_wise_sdss}, and \ref{fig:lcb_all} reflects the different sky coverages of the surveys, showing the contribution of each data set to the final ISW reconstruction.
+This can be further explored by comparing these different structures with Fig.~\ref{fig:mask_regions}, which shows the intersection regions defined by the CMB and survey masks.
+Each colour corresponds to a region where the intersection of a different sets of masks occurs; the dark blue area is observed by all data sets whereas the dark red region gives those pixels that are not observed by any of the data sets.